-Navigate to: Maintenance > System Recovery : Backup tab and Factory Reset tab

-We strongly recommend that you backup your system's log files and configuration before you perform a factory reset; otherwise these data will be lost.
+Navigate to: Maintenance > System Recovery: Backup tab and Factory Reset tab your system's log files and configuration before you perform a factory reset; otherwise these data will be lost.

 Click Download Logs and Download Configuration Backup and follow the instructions to save the files on your computer.